 The following infographic from CreditLoan.com offers a sobering look at how much it can cost to own a home.
-It also compares renting to buying, and your costs in each case (click here for a larger image):
+It also compares renting to buying, and your costs in each case:

 You can experiment with your own set of numbers at New York Times.

-Before you run out, willy-nilly, to buy a home just because it is such a good deal, it is a good idea to carefully consider the costs.
+Before you run out to buy a home, it is a good idea to carefully consider the costs.
 You want to be able to afford your home, since it is a Major Financial Commitment.
-If you are thinking about “upgrading”, you need to factor in potential losses from selling your home in this market.
+If you are thinking about “upgrading”, you need to factor in potential losses from selling your home.
 My husband and I have just decided not to buy a new place, even though we have found some screaming deals, because the time, hassle and loss involved in selling this home are so great.

 Finally, consider other options before you buy a home.
 You might be able to take the difference in cost between buying and renting and invest more every month.
 There are those who maintain that they don’t mind renting the same home or apartment for years.
 They don’t have to take care of maintenance, and they can invest the savings and end up with more in the long run.